peterwittek/ncpol2sdpa/doc/source/examples.rst

 relaxation, but this property is typical for bosonic systems (Navascués et al. 2013).

-Example 5: Using the Nieto-Silleras hierarchy
+Example 5: Using the Nieto-Silleras Hierarchy
 ==================================================

 One of the newer approaches to the SDP relaxations takes all joint